Miss Nevada

 The Miss Nevada competition is the pageant that selects the representative for the state of Nevada in the Miss America competition, and the name of the title held by that winner.
 The first Nevadan to compete at Miss America was Carol Lampe in 1949.

-The competition currently takes place in South Lake Tahoe.
+The competition currently takes place in Lake Tahoe, Nevada.
 Other venues have included Reno, Elko, Las Vegas, Carson City and Mesquite.
 It has at various times been hosted by the Reno Lions Club and the Soroptimist club of Nevada.

-Heather Renner of Reno was crowned Miss Nevada 2022 on July 2, 2022 at the Bally’s Lake Tahoe in South Lake Tahoe.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022 where she placed in the Top 7 and won the Equity & Justice Award.
+Karrina Ferris of Carson City was crowned Miss Nevada 2024 on June 21, 2024, at Bally's Lake Tahoe in Stateline, Nevada.
+She will compete for the title of Miss America 2025.

 Results summary

 The following is a visual summary of the past results of Miss Nevada titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.